Speech synthesis data preparation process

 |---|---|

-The source code of the Emilia preprocessing tool is available on GitHub: Amphion/preprocessors/Emilia
+Emilia preprocessing tool source code is available on GitHub: Amphion/preprocessors/Emilia

-Speaker diarization is a key step in TTS data preparation, used to identify “who spoke when”.
-This technology is essential for extracting single‑speaker speech segments from multi‑speaker conversations, podcasts, and other audio sources.
+Speaker Diarization is a key step in TTS data preparation, used to identify “who spoke when.”
+This technology is essential for extracting single‑speaker speech segments from multi‑speaker dialogues, podcasts, and other audio sources.

 More detailed information about speaker diarization technology can be found at Speaker Diarization 3.1

 RTTM (Rich Transcription Time Marked) is a commonly used annotation format in speech processing for recording speaker‑turn information.
-The columns of an RTTM file mean the following:
+The columns of an RTTM file have the following meanings:

 | Column Name | Description |